kiwifruit02/Week-4-Final-Data-Cleaning-Assignment/README.md

-Getting and Cleaning Data Final Assignment:
+Getting and Cleaning Data Final Assignment
+By: Keely McCarthy

 The assignment is to create an R script called run_analysis.R that does the following: